 Outdoors, garlic prefers evenly moist soil.
 However, since you’re growing garlic indoors, you may need to careful.
 Watering must be done according to the indoor growing conditions.
 Like, how much sunlight and warmth your potted garlic plants are receiving.
 Regular watering to keep the soil slightly moist is preferable.

 Garlic needs a good amount of fertilizer to grow well, indoors is no different.
 Fertilize the garlic plant twice a month with organic general purpose fertilizer during the warm growing season.
 You can also use kelp meal or fish fertilizer to ensure your garlic plant has enough nutrients for optimum growth.

 Picking Garlic Greens

 With the right soil, sunlight and proper watering, in a week or so you’ll be able to see the fresh new garlic shoots coming out.
-You can start picking the greens once they are at least 4-6 inches tall, which will happen in a few more weeks (depending on the weather).
+You can start picking the greens once they are at least 4-6 inches tall, which will happen in just a couple of weeks (depending more on the weather).
 Leave an inch of growth on each clove to let your garlic plants regrow again.

 Laura is the founder of HumidGarden.com.
 She loves nature especially when it comes to flowers and different kinds of plants.
 Humid Garden is created to provide aspiring and inspiring thoughts about gardening for gardeners and anyone who has the intention of keeping a garden.